lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   }
 ~~~~

-Note: The OID for id-KemBasedMac was registered in the same branch as the OIDs for id-PasswordBasedMac and id-DHBasedMac.
+Note: The OID for id-KemBasedMac was assigned on the private-use arc { iso(1) member-body(2) us(840) nortelnetworks(113533) entrust(7) }, and not assigned on an IANA-owned arc because the authors wished to placed it on the same branch as the existing OIDs for id-PasswordBasedMac and id-DHBasedMac.

 kdf is the algorithm identifier of the chosen KDF, and any associated parameters, used to derive the shared secret key.